This post discusses fun things to do in Krakow, Poland’s second-biggest city and a hub for culture, arts, and economics.

 For a couple of bucks, you can see the cave where the dragon used to “live.”
 A sculpture commemorating Smok can be seen outside the caves.
 What is more, dragons are everywhere in Krakow.
 Try to keep count of how many you see.

 A milk bar is a cafeteria-like establishment selling traditional cuisine at rock bottom prices.
 They had their beginnings during the Communist era.
 Hence, get prepared to have a cultural experience like no other.

-I visited Bar Mleczny, located close to the Main Square, and had an order of pierogies, two mains plates, two salads and two drinks for less than 10 dollars.
+I visited Bar Mleczny, located close to the Main Square, and had an order of pierogies, two mains plates, two salads, and two drinks for less than 10 dollars.
 The fare was simple but I enjoyed it a lot.
-I felt like I was at my grandma’s kitchen.
+I felt like I was in my grandma’s kitchen.

 Get a Dose of History at the Jewish Quarter

 Kazimierz (Jewish Quarter) was an independent city for many centuries.
 To understand this, we entered the district by crossing what is left of the wall that used to surround the city.